-We’ve all been in burnout – and even if you’re not right now, the odds are someone close to you is.
+We’ve all been there.
+We’ve felt burned out.
+Perhaps we even feel burned out today.
+If you’re not experiencing burnout, the odds are someone close to you is.
 In this interactive session, you’ll learn the drivers that cause and sustain burnout.
 You’ll discover simple techniques to make yourself and those around you more resilient to burnout and prevent it from happening in the first place.
 Pulling research and writings from many disciplines, we’ll help you learn what you can do — without much additional effort — to prevent and recover from burnout.

 Do you currently have an adoption plan, a process, a campaign to roll out new applications and introduce new team members to what you already have?
 If so, is it working well?
 Either way, there is always room for improvement and different perspectives.
 Adoption campaigns should always be focused on the value that employees will get from the tools.

-This session showcases a tried and true end-user adoption method and a detailed dive into building an Office 365 End User Adoption Campaign inside your Microsoft Teams, Microsoft Planner, and OneNote in your tenant with proven strategies for success.
+This session showcases a tried–and–true end-user adoption method and a detailed dive into building a Microsoft 365 End User Adoption Campaign inside your Microsoft Teams, Microsoft Planner, and OneNote in your tenant with proven strategies for success.

-Heather, Rob, and Karuana are Office 365 and adoption experts with a variety of expertise across IT, organizational change management, and marketing.
+Rob is a Microsoft 365 and adoption expert with a variety of expertise across IT, organizational change management, and marketing.
 This is a hands-on workshop where you will walk away with a campaign plan template set up in your tenant (if you so choose).

 Attendees can also follow the steps at a later time.
-Heather will share stories, examples, and best practices so you can use what you learn in the workshop over and over again inside your business.
-These strategies can be applied when new Office 365 Applications or any applications are launched and for when you need to train your new hires.
+The presenter will share stories, examples, and best practices so you can use what you learn in the workshop over and over again inside your business.
+These strategies can be applied when new Microsoft 365 Applications or any applications are launched and for when you need to train your new hires.

 In this workshop, you will take away: